chambln/red/src/index.md

 using pandoc.
 Just edit these to your liking.
-Markdown files under `src/posts/` are generated the same way, but also used to generate the archive list, which is included at the end of the index.
+Markdown files under `src/posts/` are generated the same way, but also used to generate the archive list, which is included at the end of this page.

 The header and footer are the only HTML files written 'by hand'.
 They are included in every page when the site is generated.